 First things first, what is a hemp seed?
-The answer; hemp seeds are small, brown seeds.
-The two most common uses for hemp seeds are for growing hemp plants and they are also often used as a dietary food.
+The answer; they are small, brown seeds.
+The two most common uses for them are for growing hemp plants and they are also often used as a dietary food.
 In this article, we’ll teach you a little about both uses!

-Technically, there is no difference between hemp seeds you can grow and hemp seeds you can eat.
+Technically, there is no difference between hemp seeds you can grow and the ones you can eat.
 However, depending on what the hemp seed is being used for will change the cultivation of those seeds.
-Some farmers growing hemp seeds for consumption will focus more on the volume of seed production and will generally lean towards having more of a dense plant per square foot layout.
-Hemp seeds being grown for planting new hemp crops will be grown more for the quality and consistency of the hemp plant as opposed to the quantity.
+Some farmers growing them for consumption will focus more on the volume of seed production and will generally lean towards having more of a dense plant per square foot layout.
+They are being grown for planting new hemp crops will be grown more for the quality and consistency of the hemp plant as opposed to the quantity.

-What are the best hemp seeds to use for growing new hemp plants?
+What are the best hemp seeds to use for growing new plants?

 Unless you are going the hemp plant clone route, you’ll be planting seeds.Though there are many theories on this topic and it will be forever discussed, there are a couple general things to consider when choosing what seeds to use.
 Consider a few of these points:

 - Invest in Good Genetics: typically, a genetically isolated seed will give you the best opportunity to be successful.
 Obviously in this industry, nothing is guaranteed, but you’ll want to stack the odds in your favor.
 There are plenty of hemp seed resources that have seeds with good resources.
 If you’re interested in that, we can help!

 - Lean Towards Terpene-Rich Seeds: this may take some research, but you’ll want seeds that have been cultivated for terpene isolation.
 This gives your crops the best chance to have the highest quality of flavor and value possible.